How to eat an elephant…I mean knit a sweater

 Still not sure?
 Head down to your LYS, pattern in hand, and they will know just what to do!

 To determine which needles you will need for the project, and test if the yarn you have chosen is suitable, it is necessary to knit a gauge swatch.
 When knitting garments, achieving the gauge specified in the pattern is CRUCIAL if you want to end up with a garment of the dimensions specified by the schematic and pattern notes.
-You may spend weeks knitting the sweater; it is worthwhile to invest a few minutes knitting a swatch (or 3) to ensure that the finished product is the right size, and that you like the density & texture of the fabric.
+You may spend weeks knitting the sweater; it is worthwhile to invest the time to knit a swatch (or 3) to ensure that the finished product is the right size, and that you like the density & texture of the fabric.

 Needles: US #7 / 4.5mm and US #6 / 4.0 mm (or as required to meet gauge);

-I like to knit my swatches as follows: Cast on at least as many stitches as called for in 4″ (in this case 20).
+I like to knit my swatches as follows: Cast on at least as many stitches as called for in 4-6″ (in this case 20-30).
 I cast on 24 for good measure.
-Knit 6 or more rows to create a garter border.
-Work for about 3 or 4 inches with a garter border of 2-4 sts on either edge (k on RS and WS), and stockinette stitch (k on RS, purl on WS) in the middle.
+Knit 6 rows to create a garter border.
+Work for about 4 inches with a garter border of 2-4 stitches on either edge (k on RS and WS), and stockinette stitch (k on RS, purl on WS) in the middle.
 Then work a few more rows in garter stitch then bind off.
 This creates a relatively flat little swatch that is big enough to measure.
-It took me 25 minutes to knit.
+It took me about 25 minutes to knit.

 It is important to always treat your swatch the same way you will be treating your garment.
-If you intend to block your sweater (and we REALLY recommend that you do) you should block your swatch (more information on gauge in knitting as well as how to block your swatch here).
+If you intend to block your sweater (and we REALLY recommend that you do) you should block your swatch.
+To block your swatch you’ll fill a little bowl with warmish water and submerge your swatch.
+Let is sit for 10 minutes or so, then take it out and squeeze as much water out of it as you can (you can roll it in a towel and give it a stomp too).
+Then lay your swatch flat to dry.

 I measure the gauge on my swatches using my ruler and needle gauger which is one of the best tools in my kit.
 You can also just use a ruler.
 In this case, there are 10 stitches in 2″, which works out to 20 sts / 4″ – exactly the gauge I was aiming for.
 If you achieve less stitches in 4″, (ie. 18), you need to make another swatch with a smaller needle.
 If you achieve more stitches in 4″ (ie. 22), you need to make another swatch using larger needles.

 So now you have your pattern, yarn, and needles and a little swatch to pin to your bulletin board, inspiring you to continue on with your sweater.
 It’s amazing how many details we covered, and all we knit was a swatch!
-In the blog posts to follow, I will take you through all of the steps required to knit the Gramps cardigan!
+In the next post we’ll be looking at top-down sweater construction, and knitting our yoke!

 June 9, 2020 @ 8:29 am